MetaFFI/metaffi-root/add-new-language-support.md

 - Plugins should enforce fast-fail policy.
 - If implementing into SDK, you must link the libraries/components into the CMake build system.
-- Plugins generally suppose to be cross-platform (e.g. Window, Linux, MacOS)
+- Plugins are generally supposed to be cross-platform (e.g. Windows, Linux, macOS)

+## Paths & environment variables (tests and runtime loading)

+- `METAFFI_HOME`: installation/output directory used for loading `xllr` and plugins.
+- `METAFFI_SOURCE_ROOT`: MetaFFI source root on dev machines (if set).
+- `sdk_include_dir`: CMake variable pointing to the SDK root.

+Prefer these instead of `..` in test paths and module loading.

 ## The Test plugin (xllr.test)